2020 Summer Registration Information

 Follow the Checklist Below

-- Submit an electronic Summer Financial Aid Application, available on the Financial Aid Web page beginning March 27, 2017.
-We recommend that you submit the application by April 15, 2017.
+- Submit an electronic Summer Financial Aid Application, available on the Financial Aid Web page beginning April 1, 2020.
+We recommend that you submit the application as early as possible as funds are very limited.
 Please be aware that aid cannot be processed until the application is complete and accurate.
 Since revisions will delay processing, students should only complete the application after finalizing their summer course schedule.
 The Summer Financial Aid Application can be found at finaid.olemiss.edu.

 - Students who will be participating in Study Abroad or other programs off-campus should review the Financial Aid Information for Study Abroad and Consortium Study located at https://finaid.olemiss.edu/study-abroad-and-consortium-study/ .